 Savour the sweet life in Sri Lanka

-Take on a leopard safari, climb to the summit of Sigiriya Rock Fortress at sunset and release baby turtles as part of a conservation project.
-Then soak up the good vibes in luxury, boutique beach resorts and prepare for some total chill – with plenty of time for some self-reflection, too.
+Take on a leopard safari, the summit of Sigiriya Rock Fortress at sunset and release baby turtles as part of a conservation project.
+Then soak up the good vibes in luxury, boutique beach resorts and take on some total chill – plenty of time for some self-reflection, too.

 Beach life and island-hopping in Brazil